Auckland War Memorial Museum Tāmaki Paenga Hira

 This is a one-year fixed term and full-time position, providing cover for parental leave backfill reasons.
 The Collection Manager Pacific is part of the wider Collection and Research directorate and is one of the team responsible for the expert physical care, processing and documentation of the Museum’s renowned Pacific collection.
 This position will provide access to collections through hosting visitors, responding to enquiries and contributing to exhibitions, public programmes and collections online.

 To be successful in this role, you will offer:

-- A degree relevant to the Museum’s Human History collections, particularly pertaining to Pacific
+- A degree relevant to the Museum’s Human History collections, particularly pertaining to Pacific cultures

-    cultures

-    - Demonstrated experience in cultural protocols and practices, particularly relating to Pacific
+- Demonstrated experience in cultural protocols and practices, particularly relating to Pacific communities

-    communities is essential

 - Proven effective interpersonal and time management skills, along with a strong work ethic